-Charity Apprentice is a year-long course, starting from January 2017.
+Charity Apprentice is a 10-month long course, starting in January 2018.
 It will require a commitment of 1-2 evenings a week, though the workload for each module will differ slightly.
 Each task has been designed in bite size chunks to make it easy to fit in whenever suits you.

 It’s really up to you how much you put in to Charity Apprentice.
 You will get much more out of it if you commit wholeheartedly to it – it’ll be more fun, you’ll get better experience and you’ll learn more.

 Charity Apprentice costs Child.org around £600 per participant to run.
 This year, we have decided to offer the programme for free to all successful applicants.
 This is because we believe that to make the world a better place we need a skilled and knowledgeable charity workforce and don’t believe that money should be an obstacle.